Doctors Note Logo

 • Consult a healthcare professional before combining valerian with other medications or if you have underlying health conditions.

 If insomnia becomes severe, persistent, or accompanied by worrying symptoms, please speak to a doctor.
-For a convenient way to assess your sleep difficulties and receive personalized guidance, use our free Insomnia symptom checker.
+For a quick and easy way to check your symptoms and receive personalized health guidance, use our free symptom checker tool.
 Always discuss any life-threatening or serious health concerns with your physician.

 (References)